JoinCODED/TASK-Masterclass-M14-QuerySets/README.md

 3. Sort them by `purchase_count`.
 4. Select the highest purchase count single.
 5. If there are two songs that have the same purchase count then take any one by random.
+6. If there are no singles at all, return `None`